 A Focus group helps to pay close attention to a particular addiction group topic.
 This gives the patients in the group the ability to highlight a discussion for the addiction group to focus on.
 This, in turn, may help to get the focus on what may be driving the addiction.

 Role-Playing and Role Modeling

 A great tool used in group therapy for addiction is using activities such as exercising.
 Exercising produces endorphins.
 It is a great help to heal the body and mind.
-Exercising and being active in general helps the mind stay busy and helps keep the mind off of cravings.
+Exercising and being active in general help the mind stay busy and help keep the mind off of cravings.
 Other great expressions of addiction group topics include journaling, enjoying music, helping others.
 These activities keep you busy and fresh which may curb cravings.